KULeuven-COSIC/sok-ppml-mpc-frameworks/Tables/Theoretical-analysis/theoretical-analysis-sigmoid.md

 ### Theoretical cost analysis in total bits for sigmoid functionality.
-Notation and abbreviations are defined in Table 2 of the paper.
+Notation and abbreviations are defined in [Table of Notation](../notation.md).

 |  N | Sec. | Protocol         |      Offline Comm.      |         Online Comm.         |    Online Rounds   | Tech. |
 | -: | :--: | :--------------- | :---------------------: | :--------------------------: | :----------------: | :---: |